Certifications & Classes Certifications & Classes

 What are the logistical details for this (date, place, hours of training, etc)?

 This course is a hybrid WFR certification course through NOLS (National Outdoor Leadership School) that will take place January 6-10, 2025 at Slaughter Recreation Center.
 Each day of the in-person segment will be from 8am-5pm.
-The online portion must be completed prior to January 6, and will be comprised of about 30-40 hours of online instruction, which will open on December 16th.
+The online portion must be completed prior to January 6, and will be comprised of about 30-40 hours of online instruction, which will open on December 16th and MUST BE COMPLETED BEFORE THE IN PERSON CLASS.
 Please note: this is not for J-term academic credit (that would’ve made the price point higher, which we wanted to avoid).

 What makes this offering so special?
 Why shouldn’t I just wait and try to get it later?